 Mini-goals can help you stay on track.
 Keeping up with daily workouts can be hard when goals seem too long-term or far away.
 Avoid that common pitfall by having mini-goals that you're working towards.

 The truth is, when something is fun, you are more likely to do it.
 From turning a walk into an eye spy game or taking your fur baby out for a trail walk to investing in new workout pants, shirts, and, you guessed it, socks with prints to inspire, it all has a lasting impact that will keep you on track.
 Fitness should never be something you dread; making fitness fun is a surefire way to accomplish any resolution, even in the unknown of 2021.

 Don't forget to include some self-care plans when you make fitness goals.
 Allowing your body to rest and recover will lead to more success in your fitness goals and will improve your overall well-being.

 Self-care days look different for all of us.
 For some people, it's a rest day; for others, it's a massage or meditation session.
 You know your body and what it needs to stay refreshed and healthy, so adjust your fitness plan to include some self-care days.
 Adding these to your routine will keep you mentally and physically fit and help you stay on track with your fitness goals.

-It's not easy to stick to New Year’s fitness goals, but when you do you'll feel healthier and enjoy a sense of accomplishment for sticking with your resolutions.
+While new fitness goals can be inspiring and exciting, they can also be hard to achieve.
+But, by being strategic about setting and working towards your goals, you can help set yourself up for success.
+It's not easy to stick to fitness goals, but when you do, you'll feel healthier and enjoy a sense of accomplishment for sticking with your resolutions.
 At Crazy Compression, we believe in you and are cheering you on.
-And, we're here with all the fun gear you need to stay comfortable and motivated as you crush your goals!
+And we're here with all the fun gear you need to stay comfortable and motivated as you crush your goals!